Generic selectors

 Figure 6:

-(a) Axial proton density fat saturated (PDFS) image of a 43 years old patient with history of trauma to the left knee shows a displaced macerated medial meniscal fragment at 9-10 o’clock position (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced meniscal fragment anterior to the posterior cruciate ligament (PCL) (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 43 years old patient with a history of trauma to the left knee shows a displaced macerated medial meniscal fragment at 9-10 o’clock position (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced meniscal fragment anterior to the posterior cruciate ligament (PCL) (arrow).

 Figure 7:

-(a) Axial proton density fat saturated (PDFS) image of a 40 years old patient with history of fall shows the displaced medial meniscal fragment at 3 o’clock position in the left knee (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment in the superior coronary recess (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 40 years old patient with a history of fall shows the displaced medial meniscal fragment at 3 o’clock position in the left knee (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment in the superior coronary recess (arrow).

 Figure 8:

-(a) Axial proton density fat saturated (PDFS) image of 35 years patient with history of accident shows the displaced lateral meniscal fragment lying medially at 7 o’clock position in the left knee (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment lying in the posterior intercondylar region (arrow).
+(a) Axial proton density fat saturated (PDFS) image of 35 years patient with a history of accident shows the displaced lateral meniscal fragment lying medially at 7 o’clock position in the left knee (arrow). (b) Sagittal proton density fat saturated (PDFS) image of the same patient shows the displaced medial meniscal fragment lying in the posterior intercondylar region (arrow).

 Figure 9:

-(a) Axial proton density fat saturated (PDFS) image of a 47 year old patient with history of pain in the right knee shows a displaced fragment arising from the posterior horn of medial meniscus at 2 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced fragment in the superior coronary recess (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 47 year old patient with a history of pain in the right knee shows a displaced fragment arising from the posterior horn of medial meniscus at 2 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced fragment in the superior coronary recess (arrow).

 In a patient with sports injury to the left knee there was a displaced meniscal fragment arising from the posterior horn and body of lateral meniscus at 5 o’clock position [Figure 10a].
 The coronal Proton density fat saturated images of the same patient shows the displaced lateral meniscal fragment in the intercondylar region [Figure 10b].